awsandy/dvsa.github.io/LAB-1.md

 ### Setup a custom squid docker image

-Examine the files in thsi directory
+Examine the files in this directory

 ```bash
 cd ~/environment/ecs-squid/lab1/squid-docker
 ```

-including out own allow list `allowedlist.txt` which contains one entry:
+including our own allow list `allowedlist.txt` which contains one entry:

 ```
 aws.amazon.com